mrdrivingduck/mrdrivingduck.github.io/README.md

 ## About

-The page is built by the private project _duckling_ .
-It was refactored to a dynamic blog system in the summer of 2019, using GitHub as back-end, supported by GitHub API v4.
+The page is built by the private project *duckling*.
+It was refactored to a dynamic blog system in the summer of 2019, using GitHub as back end, supported by GitHub API v4.

 ## Dependencies